Lavlen/sneakers-quiz/README.md

 * As a visitor I want to manage the pace at which the game progresses so that I can think about the answers to the questions before answering.
 * As a lover of sneakers I want be presented with questions displaying images of sneakers.
 * As a player I want a performance summary at the end of the game to know my score and the number of correct and incorrect answers I gave
+* As a user I should be able to access the site owners social media pages to learn more about them and stay informed about the work they are doing

 # Design
 ## Color scheme